 The legend says that in 2737 BC, Chinese emperor Shen Nung was sitting under a tree while his servant boiled water for him, when suddenly some leaves fell into the water.
 The emitting aroma was pleasant, so the emperor decided to try the concoction.
 Alas, tea came to be.

-Even though this drink has been a worldwide staple beverage for a long time, its popularity only seems to be increasing.
+While this drink has been a worldwide staple beverage for a long time, its popularity only seems to be increasing.
 Coffee connoisseurs have been around for a while, but more recently, tea aficionados have become a norm too.

 Starting the list is the mother of all teas, green tea.
 Known for its mellow grassy taste, this tea has countless benefits.
 These include improved brain function, fat loss, detox effects, and protection against several illnesses including cancer and diabetes.
 However, despite what some may say, green tea does in fact contain caffeine.
-So make sure you’re not drinking a cup in order to feel relaxed.
+So, make sure you’re not drinking a cup in order to feel relaxed.
 Instead of having a cup before bed, consider having a cup before you go on your morning run.

 English Breakfast Tea